lucaong/lucaongaro.eu/source/blog/2019-01-30-minisearch-client-side-fulltext-search-engine.html.markdown

 **Fuse.js** is optimized for smaller collections of documents: it uses the [Bitap algorithm](https://en.wikipedia.org/wiki/Bitap_algorithm), that provides good fuzzy matching, but iterates through the whole collection of documents upon each search.
-For this reason it was not ideal for my use case, where I could easily have several thousand documents to search among.
+For this reason it is not ideal for my use case, where Fuse.js incurs in a noticeable delay.
+Despite this shortcoming, for small collections Fuse.js works quite well and is easy to use.

 **Lunr.js** is probably the most similar library.
-It is well implemented, and uses an approach which is quite similar to MiniSearch.
-The project is well maintained, and I can definitely recommend it, having used it in some projects already before switching to MiniSearch.
+Its implementation is quite similar to MiniSearch, and it performs similarily.
+The project is well maintained, and I can definitely recommend it, having used it in several projects before switching to MiniSearch.
 The main differences with MiniSearch are the following:

   1. MiniSearch index takes **sensibly less space** than Lunr's one.
-On my applications, it typically uses 40% of the space used by Lunr, for the same collection.
-This was one of the main design goals of MiniSearch, to support memory-constrained cases like mobile apps.
+On my applications, MiniSearch typically uses less than half of the space used by Lunr, for the same collection.
+This was one of the main design goals of MiniSearch, in order to support memory-constrained cases like mobile apps.
      That said, Lunr is already quite space optimized, so for many use cases this difference won't be too important.
   2. Lunr comes with **stemming and language support**.
 MiniSearch provides the facilities to add those, but does not provide them out of the box.
      Stemming and language support are useful features, but they are often not